samiabat/cyber-lab/README.md

 #### Name
 <pre>
-  My name is Samuel Abatneh from Addis Ababa University software engineering student. caustion these is github is for the educational purpose.
+  My name is Samuel Abatneh from Addis Ababa University software engineering student.
+  Caustion: these is repo is for only the educational purpose.
 </pre>
 ### Description
 <pre>